pedrocassioamorim/pedrocassioamorim/README.md

 👋 Hello, you'd call me Pedro Cássio
 -
+🌱 I'm Pedro Cássio Dias de Amorim, an Engineer in Petroleum and Gas with international experience in Chemical and Materials Engineering.
+I have worked with Brazilian multinational companies in the oil sector and gained valuable experience in the banking industry.
+My affiliation with ANCORD as an autonomous investment agent has provided me with significant expertise in banking and financial processes.
+Currently, I serve as a Judicial Expert in Petroleum and Gas Engineering and Back-end Engineering.
+Explore my projects to see the intersection of my technical and financial expertise, and feel free to reach out if you'd like to connect or collaborate!

 🌱 Born and raised in North Brazil, at the heart of the Brazilian Amazon Forest, I have a unique perspective and passion for technology and innovation.
-My journey in programming began at a young age and has taken me across the globe.
+My journey in engineering began at a young age and has taken me across the globe.

 👨🏾‍🎓 Early Professional Career: